NetCordDev/NetCord/Documentation/guides/getting-started/making-a-bot.md

 ***

-Now, when you run the code, your bot should be online!
+Now, when you run the code, your C# bot should be online!
 ![Bot being online](../../images/making-a-bot_BotOnline.png)

-## Extending Your Bot
+## Extending Your C# Discord Bot

 Now, as you have your bot up and running, you can start adding more features to it.
 Here are some common functionalities you might want to implement: